 Normally when you think of a curry you think of Madras, Jalfrezi or even Tikka Masala, which are all typically made using chunks of beef or chicken.
 This curry, which is made with ground beef, doesn’t have a fancy name like that.
 It’s simply known as curry and rice!
 But that doesn’t make this dish any less tasty.

-It’s packed with flavour from all the aromatic spices, and because it’s made with ground beef, there’s a greater meat-surface to sauce ratio which means you get more taste with each mouthful.
+It's packed with flavour from all the aromatic spices, and because it's made with ground beef, there's a greater meat-surface-to-sauce ratio which means you get more taste with each mouthful.

-This curry originates from South Africa, where there are only 3 types of curry.
+This curry originates from South Africa, where there are only 3 main types of curry.
 Durban curry, which is hot and very spicy; Cape Malay curry which is a milder, fruity curry; and this dish, made with ground beef, which you can make as mild or as spicy as you like.

 If you like curry, I think you will love this dish